PistaMista/godot-gut-ci/README.md

 # Godot GUT CI

-This [GitHub action](https://github.com/features/actions) allows you to run your [Godot GUT tests](https://github.com/bitwes/Gut), so you can make sure nothing is broken :).
+This [GitHub action](https://github.com/features/actions) allows you to run your [Godot GUT tests](https://github.com/bitwes/Gut), so you can make sure nothing is broken :D.

 ## How to use